 Gold Marie Vining

 Gold Marie Vining We love this bright yellow Romano-type pole bean!
 The beans are long, tender and very flavorful.
+They tend to loose beautiful spiral shapes you’ll love!
 Like all beans you wish to eat as a snap bean, be sure to harvest them while the seeds are still quite small; when they become fat, the pod tends to get tougher.
 Some of my pods were over a foot long this year while still very tender and sweet.
 60 days

 Good Mother Stallard

 Good Mother Stallard Want a pretty dry bean that tastes great and is very productive?
 This is the bean for you!
 A wonderful pole bean which was originally introduced by Glenn Drowns of Sand Hills Preservation Center, you’ll find early drying, shiny round beans no matter where you live.
 About 85 days to dry.
 1 oz per pack

 Hidatsa Shield Figure This shining white w brown and darker designs bean came from the Hidatsa Indians of the Missouri River area in North Dakota.
 You can read about them in a favorite book of mine, Buffalo Bird Woman’s Garden.
 It is a very productive pole bean with wonderful flavor.
 90 days to dry.
 1 oz per pack.